Thinking about trying a drug for the first time?

 If you have planned to drink or take a drug at an event, it’s OK to change your mind if you're not feeling up to it or you think the people or setting could lead to a bad experience.

-3. Doing your research can help you avoid unexpected problems.
+3. Researching the drugs you're taking can help you avoid unexpected problems.

 See Drug information to explore what you might experience from the drug you’re thinking of taking.